Apple’s fixed a lot of iOS 11 beta problems but its latest beta, iOS 11 beta 6 (beta 5 for public beta users), is causing problems for some testers.

-The iOS 11 beta and its list of new features are tempting but most iPhone and iPad users should avoid the iOS 11 beta, at least for the moment.
+Installing the iOS 11 beta might be tempting but most iPhone and iPad users should avoid the iOS 11 beta and stick to official iOS 10 software.

-The second version (beta 2) of Apple’s iOS 11 update is, like its predecessor, plagued with a variety of problems.
-Some of these issues are tiny bugs, others could disrupt your workflow or your day-to-day use.
+The beta process has squashed a ton of bugs but the company’s latest, iOS 11 beta 6, is plagued with a variety of problems.
+Some of these issues are tiny bugs, others could disrupt your workflow and your day-to-day use.

-Our guide to iOS 11 beta problems takes a look at the current state of the issues, offers some potential fixes for the most common iOS 11 beta issues, and provides some resources that could come in handy if you start to see trouble with your version of the iOS 11 beta.
+Our guide to iOS 11 beta problems looks at the current state of the issues.
+It also offers some potential fixes for the most common iOS 11 beta issues and provides some resources that could come in handy if you start to see trouble with your version of the iOS 11 beta.

 iOS 11 Beta Problems

-The iOS 11 beta isn’t perfect, far from it.
+The iOS 11 beta isn’t perfect, far from it actually.